The process of turning fibres, either of plant or animal origin, into yarn by hand using either a spindle or spinning wheel.

 The craft of spinning can be divided into the preparation of the fleece to produce fibres for spinning, and the spinning itself.
 The fleece must be cleaned, washed and carded before the fibres are ready to spin.
 While whole fleeces are readily and cheaply available, many people today spin from ‘rovings’ (cleaned and carded fibres which have been drawn out and slightly twisted to form lengths suitable for spinning).

 Today, hand spinning is largely done for personal use for knitting or crochet (very few people weave with their own yarn).

 There are over 200 breeds of sheep in the UK, and the wool from each has its own associated uses.
 There are two historical types of spinning:

 Woollen spinning: short wool or downland wool (fibres approximately 1.5” long)

 Worsted spinning: long wool or mountain wool (fibres approximately 12” long)

-However, today most people spin from ‘rovings’, which requires fewer skills.
+However, today most people spin from short fibre ‘rovings’.

 Issues affecting the viability of the craft

-Dilution of skills: Handspinning is largely a hobby nowadays, with very few people earning their living from spinning.
+Handspinning is largely an amateur of semi-professional pursuit nowadays, with relatively few people earning their main living from spinning.